 FTC Disclosure: If you make a purchase via a link on this site, We may receive a small commission on the transaction - at no added cost to you.
 Thank you!

-Hummingbird Feeders attract other birds and will happen often.
+Hummingbird Feeders attract other birds and this

 A Little Story:

 "I remember excitedly putting up my first bluebird houses several years ago only to find them occupied by swallows.